6 Best Tennis Shoes in 2023

 What makes it the best?

 In our lab, we measured its midsole’s softness.
-With a 32.6 HA value displayed on our durometer, this shoe is definitely on the firm side, granting us supreme responsiveness and extra stability on the court.
-Although we subjected Court FF 2 to a lot of games, the outsole remained intact.
-As it turned out, our durometer detected the outsole hardness at 86.3 HC, which is the reason behind its wear resistance.
+With a 31.5 HA value displayed on our durometer, this shoe’s midsole falls within the average, granting us supreme responsiveness and extra stability on the court.
+Although we subjected Court FF 3 to a lot of games, the outsole remained intact.
+As it turned out, our durometer detected the outsole hardness at 85.3 HC, which is close to the 87.3 HC average.
+When we applied our Dremel to the outsole, a 0.4 mm dent was derived, which has 0.1 mm less depth than the average.

-Court FF 2 emphasized a low-profile experience rather than a cushiony one.
-This is shown by our caliper which recorded heel and forefoot stack heights of 28.8 mm and 20.6 mm.
-While the amount of cushioning is average, we didn’t feel the need for more since the incorporated gel inserts took care of the impact protection.
-Also, it resulted in a solid ground feel.
+Our caliper recorded heel and forefoot stack heights of 28.8 mm and 20.6 mm.
+While the amount of cushioning is average, with a 6.3% lesser difference than their averages, we didn’t feel the need for more since the dual-density foam and the incorporated gel inserts took care of the impact protection and smooth propulsions.

 Pros